alastairpatrick/nopy/README.md

 toposort==1.5
 ```

-## Using npy to run python
+## Using nopy to run python

-Invoke python using the npy wrapper and it will find the python packages installed in python_modules.
+Invoke python using the nopy wrapper and it will find the python packages installed in python_modules.
 ```
-/home/al/myproject$ node_modules/.bin/npy
+/home/al/myproject$ node_modules/.bin/nopy
 Python 3.6.0
 Type "help", "copyright", "credits" or "license" for more information.
 >>> from toposort import toposort